Nanjing

 The Qinhuai painted-boat cruise is the way the Confucius Temple precinct has been seen for as long as the canal has been lit.

-We book a chartered painted boat rather than the public ticket so the route runs to your pace, with a guqin or sheng player set in the centre cabin on the premium option.
-The departure is timed for the dusk window when the lanterns first switch on, and a quiet riverside terrace is set for an after-cruise tea.
+We book a chartered painted boat rather than the public ticket, so the route runs at your pace, with a guqin or sheng player set in the centre cabin on the premium option.
+The departure is timed for the dusk window when the lanterns first switch on.
+A quiet riverside terrace is set for an after-cruise tea.

 What three days